sgervase/MLB-HR-Pool/README.md

 ## Configuration

 All pool settings and draft picks are managed in `config.json`.
-To update picks after the draft, just edit the file directly on GitHub and commit.
-The next scheduled run will pick up the changes.

 ```json
 {